sveltejs/esrap/.changeset/wet-geckos-rush.md

 'esrap': patch
 ---

-Fix types for packages that depend on esrap by making @typescript-eslint/types a dependency
+fix: add `@typescript-eslint/types` as a dependency since some types are exported